chuckhoffmann/wired-logic/apps/sandbox/readme.md

 Pressing `F` will save the current state of the simulation as a GIF image.

 Pressing `R` will pause and reset the simulation, setting all pixels to a powered off state.
-You munst press `P` to resume the simulation.
+You must press `P` to resume the simulation.

 Command line options
 --------------------